StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 One thing I've found helps a lot in getting more beautiful results is thinking of which exact visual effect would add to the picture, and specifying it.
 For instance, for fantasy illustrations usually adding fireflies or sparkles helps.
 For landscapes, I like naming specific flowers like azaleas, and for buildings naming features like a column, a fountain, or anything else to ground the picture in a certain time and place, even if the detail is only tangential to the whole picture.

 In my opinion these details can steer the model even better than many vague cues like "4k", in this generation of models -unlike in [CLIP](/wiki/clip) or [GLIDE](/wiki/glide)-.
+See [Appendix A: StableDiffusion Prompt Guide](/stable-diffusion-vs-dalle-2#appendix-a-stablediffusion-prompt-guide) to see how I choose most of my prompts, and some advice.

 ### Prompt Examples and Experiments